What is demo mode?

 The basic way to wrangle a MiRo is to make sounds (clap your hands) or move around (wave your hands, or bounce a football in front of him).
 MiRo will attend to these stimuli by turning his head and, if required, his body.

 If he does not seem to be paying attention to you, look where he is looking, and consider what he might be seeing that is more exciting.
-If the environment you are in is very busy, you might want to disable one or other source of salience using the demo flags (for instance, we often turn off "attend sounds" in noisy environments for this reason).
+If the environment you are in is very busy, you might want to disable one or other source of salience using the demo flags (for instance, we often set the flag "Disable attend sounds" in noisy environments for this reason).

 Getting him to approach